 Sinusitis, a sinus infection caused by an inflammation of the lining of the nose and eyes.
 Healthy sinuses are filled with air.
 But when they become blocked and filled with fluid, germs can grow and cause an infection.
-Symptoms include facial pain, tenderness, swelling in the face and around the eyes with nasal congestion that can lead to intensive headaches or even fever.
-Chronic sinusitis is characterized by symptoms lasting longer than ten days and generally causes less fatigue, while acute sinusitis (a temporary infection of the nose) lasts shorter with fewer symptoms.
+Symptoms include facial pain, tenderness, and swelling in the face and around the eyes with nasal congestion that can lead to intensive headaches or even fever.
+Chronic sinusitis is characterized by symptoms lasting longer than ten days and generally causes less fatigue, while acute sinusitis (a temporary nose infection) lasts shorter with fewer symptoms.
 A fever isn’t common in chronic cases but can occur in acute ones.
 Fortunately, sea salt and hydrogen peroxide for sinus remedies can destroy the viruses and bacteria found in colds.
-It does this by breaking down into water and oxygen when it comes in contact with these agents of infection so they no longer pose any danger to us.
+It does this by breaking into water and oxygen when it comes in contact with these infection agents so they no longer pose any danger to us.

 - Acute sinusitis usually starts with cold-like symptoms such as a runny, stuffy nose and facial pain.
 It may start suddenly and last 2 to 4 weeks.